 Unfortunately, there are major cons of car sharing.
 The cars are not available everywhere and the nearest car may be far away.
 You may not be allowed to leave the car to your destination.
 You naturally need also a license to drive and you will be liable for the damages.

-While car sharing may be a great a solution for certain occasions, taxis and services like Whim are more flexible.
+While car sharing may be a great solution for certain occasions, taxis and services like Whim are more flexible.
 Surprisingly, they may also become cheaper especially when you are subscribed to one of their plans.

 So far, there are not many Whim cities in Europe.
 As the number of Whim destinations grow, the application will be handy especially for travellers.
-Hopefully in the future, travellers can use the same app in every European capital city and other major city destinations in the world.
+Hopefully, in the future, travellers can use the same app in every European capital city and other major city destinations in the world.